|Regulations Concerning the Hygiene Supervision over Cosmetics|

 - Other special cosmetics deemed by the CFDA

-At present, imported cosmetics, domestic special use cosmetics and new cosmetic ingredients require pre-market registration with CFDA, while domestic non-special use cosmetics are subject to post-market filing with the provincial FDA.
+At present, imported special use cosmetics, domestic special use cosmetics and new cosmetic ingredients require pre-market registration with NMPA, while domestic non-special use cosmetics are subject to pre-market filing with the provincial Medical Products Administration, imported non-speical use cosmetics are subject to filing with NMPA or the provincial Medical Products Administration in the 11 FTZs.
 The registration of non-SUC is less stringent and demanding than that of SUC.

-Cosmetics manufacturers shall notify provincial FDA through an online platform of the product formula and sales packaging (including labels and instructions for use) prior to marketing.
+Cosmetics manufacturers shall notify provincial Medical Products Administration through an online platform of the product formula and sales packaging (including labels and instructions for use) prior to marketing.
 Applicants are required to record the product information, including formula, packaging, description of production process, product technical requirements and testing reports for future examination.
-In order to assist producers in China, CFDA has prepared a guidance document, “Requirements for Filing of Domestic Non-special Use Cosmetic Products”, which details all information required and the filing procedures.
+In order to assist producers in China, SAMR (the former CFDA) has prepared a guidance document, “Requirements for Filing of Domestic Non-special Use Cosmetic Products”, which details all information required and the filing procedures.